Get matched with vetted scholarships and enter our

 Repayment plans

 Different types of loans offer different types of repayment plans to accommodate lenders.
-Federal loans typically have the widest array of options, including income-driven repayment, extended plans, graduated plans, and Revised Pay As You Earn (REPAYE).
+Federal loans typically have the widest array of options, including income-driven repayment, extended plans, graduated plans, and Saving on a Valuable Education (SAVE) Plan.
 Borrowers can switch between these plans as their situation dictates, and some can allow borrowers to make very low payments per month during periods of economic hardship.
 These plans will cause more interest to accumulate, but apart from that, impose no penalties on their borrowers, and cause no damage to their credit score.

 Private loans, on the other hand, vary by lender, but typically do not offer such flexible options.
 During periods of economic hardship, it’s generally much harder to work out a flexible repayment plan with a private lender than with a public one.
 Borrowers might find themselves impacted by additional penalties and even damage to their credit score if they cannot continue to make standard monthly payments.